codeurjc/codeurjc-forge/README.md

 This repo is intended to set up a full configured CI forge to work with CI Pipelines.

-It's based in [OpenFrontier](https://github.com/openfrontier/) work.
+It's based on [OpenFrontier](https://github.com/openfrontier/) work.

 ## How to use this repo